 “You will be enriched in every way so that you can always be generous.
 And when we take your gifts to those who need them, they will thank God.”
 (2 Corinthians 9:11)

 Everything we have is a gift from God, and it is right that we should joyfully support the work of God with a portion of our gifts.
 The traditional biblical standard is the tithe (or 10%) and we encourage tithing, but each person gives what they can.
 Generous giving is a blessing to the giver and to the receiver!

-The General Fund is used for the general ministry and mission of the church.
+The Discipleship Fund is used for the general ministry and mission of the church.
 The Building Fund supports construction and maintenance of our building and property.
 Designated Gifts are targeted to serve a particular need or mission, such as the youth group, camp scholarships, special offerings, missions, or other programs.
 Contact our office if you would like to use envelopes or track your giving for tax purposes.

 Electronic giving is available through the secure Vanco service using the GIVE link below.
 Donations can be made by debit, credit card, or bank transfer.

 Prefer to use an app on your smartphone or tablet for giving?
 Vanco’s Give+ app can be downloaded for Apple or Android.
 Follow the directions in the app to choose Onalaska United Methodist Church and set up your account.